eckslopez/pg/README.md

 - One tenant per database
 - Dedicated schema per tenant
-- Locked-down public schema
+- Locked-down `public` schema
 - Minimal privileges
-- Safe search_path configuration
+- Safe `search_path`
-- Controlled default privileges
+- Controlled schema ownership
+- No cross-database tenant access

-This pattern is suitable for both local development and production systems such as AWS RDS PostgreSQL or Aurora PostgreSQL.
+This pattern is suitable for local development and for production deployments such as AWS RDS PostgreSQL and Aurora PostgreSQL.

 ## Future Improvements

-Possible extensions:
+Possible enhancements:

+- Add stronger hardening using `ALTER DEFAULT PRIVILEGES`
-- Terraform module for deploying this model on AWS RDS
+- Add Terraform modules to deploy the model on AWS RDS
-- pgAudit integration for auditing DDL and role events
+- Integrate pgAudit for auditing DDL and role changes
-- Additional negative tests (extension creation blocking, schema tampering attempts)
+- Add negative tests for `search_path`, extension creation, and FDW creation
-- Performance isolation experiments
-- Adding an application or API layer to demonstrate tenant-bound query paths
+- Add an application layer to demonstrate real tenant-bound query paths